 The JBL Xtreme is a wonderful speaker.
-Both the extensive features and the rigid build quality puts the speaker in a class of it’s own.
+Both the extensive features and the rigid build quality puts the speaker in a class of its own.
 If you’re on the go, and the expandability and connectivity, this speaker is

 The sound quality falls slightly behind.
-The low end is rich and full, the mid range doesn’t sound smooth.
-While it’s unfortunate, it’s not a bad trade off for what’s here.
+The low end is rich and full, the mid-range doesn’t sound smooth.
+While it’s unfortunate, it’s not a bad trade-off for what’s here.

 The Bose Soundlink 3 is a far cry from the JBL Xtreme.
 Despite clocking in at the same price point, the focus is completely different.
-Instead of of opting for durability, Bose focused on design, making a speaker that looks great and sounds great.
+Instead of opting for durability, Bose focused on design, making a speaker that looks great and sounds great.
 Just don’t throw it in your pool.

 Externally, the speaker has a detachable power cable that ideal for travel.
-The power adaptor fold completely flat, making it easy to carry around.
+The power adaptor folds completely flat, making it easy to carry around.
 It may not seem like a huge deal, but it’s helpful to save some space when packing a bag.

 Speaking of power, that’s the only way to charge the speaker.
 An optional 12V adaptor can be purchased to charge the speaker in a car.
 That may be useful for older vehicles, but most newer cars have auxiliary cables, so the uses don’t seem huge.

 There is an aux input on the back.
 While Bluetooth is fine in most cases, sometimes the fuss isn’t worth it.
-Plug in a 3.5mm cord, and the speaker will automatically play audio from that source instead.
+Plugin a 3.5mm cord, and the speaker will automatically play audio from that source instead.

 Bose doesn’t have the multiple device support that JBL has.
 Only one device can be paired at a time, which is a low point for this speaker.
-However, the most recent six devices are remembers, making repairing
+However, the most recent six devices are remembered, making repairing